How to Solve Word Search Puzzles

 The majority of word search puzzles (at least the good ones!) fill up most of the letter grid with entries.
 If you’re half done with a puzzle and there’s a big section in which you haven’t found any entries, it’s probably a fruitful place to start searching.

-If all else fails, don’t forget you can get hints by tapping on the light bulb icon.
+If all else fails, don’t forget you can get hints by tapping on the icon.
 The cursor will jump to the first or last letter of one of the entries you haven’t found yet.
 It’s not cheating to ask for a hint — the goal is to have fun, so if asking for a hint increases your enjoyment, feel free.
 Besides, you may be surprised at how often these entries will elude you even after you know where they start.

 Our Puzzle Books Buy Gift Certificates